From Seattle to Mt. Rainier: Ways to Get There

 The park tour ends at the aptly named Paradise region of the park.
 Guests bask in this alpine paradise, where meadows grow rampant with color, and Rainier looms on the horizon.
 An easy 2.5-hour drive back to Seattle caps the tour, where guests have been known to nap after the full-day adventure.

-Tours are available every day from May 1st through the first few days of November.
+Tours are available every day from Memorial Day weekend through September and on weekends in the shoulder season.
 Weekend tours tend to sell out the fastest, though all tours fill up quickly throughout the summer.
-The maximum group size for booking is 15 people, and the total capacity of the shuttle van is 22 travelers.
+The maximum group size for booking is 15 people, and the shuttle van has a total capacity of 22 travellers.

 From Seattle to Mt.
 Rainier by Transfer Service

-One of the only transfer services to Mt.
-Rainier from Seattle is Shuttle Express.
+A good option for transfer services to Mt.
+Rainier from Seattle is Transfeero.
 With shuttle services to specific spots in the park, this is an excellent option for groups looking to avoid driving and parking frustrations.
-Shuttle Express specializes in airport transportation and serves much of the Seattle area.
+The company specializes in airport transportation and serves a significant portion of the Seattle area.

-Shuttle Express offers a casual van service that seats up to 10 hikers plus their gear.
-A coach service is also available that fits groups of 14 to 55 people.
-While private and individual rides are available, booking a group ride is the most cost-effective way to utilize the Shuttle Express services.
-Arranging a trip ahead of time is the only way to get a ride.
+While private and individual rides are available, booking a group ride is the most cost-effective way to utilize these services.
+Arranging a trip in advance is the only way to secure a ride.

 From Seattle to Mt.
 Rainier by Bus